-Nathaniel Télémaque is a North West London born & raised visual artist, writer & researcher.
-Who photographs and writes about ‘everyday things’ in different urban settings.
-His visual and written practices are inspired by a wish to bear witness to mad cities. and maverick livelihoods.
-His lenses focus specifically on the experiences of Black millennials, creative peers and notions of urban change in cities
+Nathaniel Télémaque is a North West London born & raised visual artist, writer & researcher who photographs and writes about ‘everyday things’ in various urban settings.
+Bearing witness to mad cities and maverick livelihoods inspires his visual and written practices.
+His lenses focus on the experiences of young Black adults, creative peers, and notions of urban change in cities.

-As a founding member of the Pesolife Art Collective he also produces and curates different projects with Pesolife members Secaina Hudson & Kalina Blaize.
-Who are both talanted singers, songwriters and music producers.
-Frequently collaborating on distinct projects together, they are committed to substantively engaging with their practices whilst working with different educational insituitions, community groups, and innovative peers.
+As a member of the Pesolife Art Collective, he also produces and curates various projects with Pesolife collaborators Secaina Hudson & Kalina Blaize - who are both multi-talented singers, songwriters and music producers.
+Frequently collaborating on distinct projects together, the Pesolife Art Collective is committed to substantively engaging with our audio/visual practices alongside collaborations with educational institutions, companies, community groups, and creative peers.

 Please contact:firstname.lastname@example.org for Photography/Research related enquiries.